ShivamBhosale/100DaysOfCode/index.md

 ## Day 28 - Sentiment Analysis (Sarcasm)
 Followed the NLP tutorial on Tensorflow and created a Sentiment Analyser which can predict the level of sarcasm in any text.But I have realised I'm more awed by CNN so will be learning more about Image Processing for next few days or even weeks.

+## Day 29 - Plant Disease Detection
+I continues to work on the plant diseease detecion model to build a model in way that it can predict the differnce between an bacterial spots infected pepper plant, healthy pepper plant, healthy tomato plant and an early blight infected plant.
+Still working on improve the accuracy.